Kihumba/private-/D3/D3 Developer/Output 21- Leadership/README.md

 # Output 21- Leadership

+## Skill Description
 A person with this skill demonstrates leadership skills such as imparting knowledge and expertise to their team.
-They encourage a collaborative team environment, and consistently help their team understand what needs to be built and why.
+They encourage a collaborative team environment, lead by example, and consistently help their team understand the vision of what needs to be built and why.

 ## Output
 - **Task:** Reflect on instances when you have led your team by example.